-Impact Applicant Proposed Measures (APMs) and Mitigation Measures (MMs) Monitoring Requirements Timing during the non-breeding season and no more than 14 days prior to construction in the breeding season, to confirm whether burrowing owls occupy the site, and if so, whether the owls are actively nesting.
-Surveys will be done throughout the project areas of potential effect, plus an additional area extending 300 feet from the proposed project's boundaries. • If an occupied burrow is identified, the CPUC-approved qualified biologist will recommend an appropriate buffer based on the circumstances (e.g., owl tolerance and construction activity level) and as explained by the Staff Report on Burrowing Owl Mitigation (CDFG 2012 or more recent).
+Impact Applicant Proposed Measures (APMs) and Mitigation Measures (MMs) Monitoring Requirements Timing Surveys for burrowing owls will be conducted no more than 30 days prior to construction activities during the non-breeding season and no more than 14 days prior to construction in the breeding season, to confirm whether burrowing owls occupy the site, and if so, whether the owls are actively nesting.
+Surveys will be done throughout the project areas of potential effect, plus an additional area extending 300 feet from the proposed project's boundaries. verify implementation of plan. • If an occupied burrow is identified, the CPUC-approved qualified biologist will recommend an appropriate buffer based on the circumstances (e.g., owl tolerance and construction activity level) and as explained by the Staff Report on Burrowing Owl Mitigation (CDFG 2012 or more recent).
 The buffer will be approved by the CPUC. • If preconstruction surveys identify a burrowing owl then the applicant will submit a Burrowing Owl Compensation Plan in consultation with appropriate wildlife agencies and the CPUC that is consistent with mitigation guidelines as outlined in the Staff Report on Burrowing Owl Mitigation (CDFG 2012 or more recent) prior to construction.
 The final Burrowing Owl Compensation Plan shall be implemented, as specified, throughout construction and restoration.
 The plan will describe the compensatory measures that will be undertaken to address the loss of burrowing owl burrows within the project area.
-This will include mitigation for permanent impacts on nesting, occupied and satellite burrows and occupied burrowing owl habitat with (a) permanent conservation of similar vegetation communities comparable to or better than that of the impact area, and (b) sufficiently large acreage, and presence of fossorial mammals. • The CDFW and the CPUC will be notified of all project-related burrowing owl injuries or mortalities
+This will include mitigation for permanent impacts on nesting, occupied and satellite burrows and occupied burrowing owl habitat with (a) permanent conservation of similar vegetation communities comparable to or better than that of the impact area, and (b) sufficiently large acreage, and presence of fossorial mammals.